microsoft/microsoft-ui-xaml-specs/api_review/ColorPickerDisplayMode/ColorPickerDisplayModeSpec.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

 With the DisplayMode API for the ColorPicker, the ColorPicker is able to either layout itsself horizontally or vertically.
-In addition to this the ColorPicker can also choose its layout based on the space available.

 # Examples
 <!-- Use this section to explain the features of the API, showing